Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Sampling and estimation methodology

+\begin{enumerate} \item Choose a single uniform AST $A_{j_n}=A^{\text{U}}$ for all ancestors (${\text{U}}$ for ``uniform'').
+In this case, the CAST is not really ``conditional'' at all.
+In \citet{Finkel2024bringing}, we found the COAST for TEAMS by systematic grid search through candidate ASTs, and found \emph{post-hoc} an empirical relationship for the COAST: $A^{\text{U}}\approx\overline{t_{3/8}}$, where $t_\epsilon(x_0)$ is the time until an ensemble dispersing from initial condition $x_0$ (each member forced by a different noise realization) reaches a fraction $\epsilon$ of its asymptotic root-mean-squared-error (RMSE), and $\overline{t_\epsilon}$ is the average of $t_\epsilon(x_0)$ over different initial conditions $x_0$.
+In \citet{Finkel2024bringing}, we sampled $x_0$ from the stationary distribution; here, for computational expediency, we will repurpose the boosting ensembles for estimating $\overline{t_\epsilon}$, i.e., sampling $x_0$ from pre-peak antecedent conditions.

-\item Define an indicator for ensemble dispersion and choose the CAST as the time that the indicator crosses some pre-defined threshold.
-Specifically, we compute the \emph{pattern correlation} $\rho$ between spatiotemporal fields $F_0$ (from the ancestor) and $F_m$ (from the $m$th ensemble member) as
+\item Choose the CAST $A_n$ separately for each ancestor $n$ such that that an ensemble launched at $t_n^*-A_n$ disperses to a pre-defined threshold at time $t_n^*$.
+One could measure dispersal in different ways like RMSE, but here we opt instead for a \emph{pattern correlation}, defined with respect to spatiotemporal fields $F_0$ (from the ancestor) and $F_m$ (from the $m$th ensemble member) as